-The issuer engaged a specialist to determine the fair value of certain assets using assumptions developed by the issuer and the specialist.
-The firm's approach for substantively testing the fair value of these assets was to test the issuer's process.
+The issuer determined the qualitative component of the ALL by applying basis points for qualitative factors to each loan type.
+The firm's approach for substantively testing the qualitative component was to test the issuer's process.
 The following deficiencies were identified: